mitmedialab/rr_tools/README.md

 - `-praat PRAAT`  Instead of creating a symbolic link to praat on MacOS, you may specify its location here.

+## csv_means

+This script was developed for getting means out of CSVs full of Affdex data.

+usage: `python csv_means.py [-h] [-o, --outfile OUTFILE] infiles [infiles ...]`

+positional arguments:
+- `infiles`: One or more CSV files to process.
+Assumes all CSVs have the exact same format.

+optional arguments:
+- `-h, --help`: show this help message and exit
+- `-o, --outfile OUTFILE`: The name of a file to save the results to.
+Default is "means.csv".

+### Usage

 ## Story morphing